The iAVs promise reads…..

 If (when) operated without access to electrical power, the remaining area (2 to 5 m2) would be used for a cascade-aeration ‘ladder’ sited between the filter’s outlet and the tank.
 With electric power, the remaining area may be used to increase the grow bed area and/or tank volume.

-Please notice that I have not claimed that this is the most practical configuration, rather it is what could be fit into the given area.
+Please notice that I have not claimed that this is the most practical configuration, but rather that it’s what could be accommodated within a given area.

 iAVs will produce more food, faster and do so using FAR less water (and energy) than any other method of food production with a comparable capacity.